-The POSH helpline is a national helpline designed to assist members of the children’s workforce (including teachers, other school staff, early years practitioners, police, foster and adoption carers, youth club leaders, volunteers, sports coaches, and medical practitioners) with any online safety and safeguarding issue.
+The Professionals Online Safety Helpline (POSH) is a national helpline designed to assist members of the children’s workforce (including teachers, other school staff, early years practitioners, police, foster and adoption carers, youth club leaders, volunteers, sports coaches, and medical practitioners) with any online safety and safeguarding issue.

 The helpline, launched in 2011, is operated by SWGfL and co-funded by the European Commission.
 It offers independent and confidential advice on a number of issues including cyberbullying, gaming, grooming, sexting, inappropriate online behaviour, digital privacy and reputation management.